Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/python.md

 ---
-title: 'Início rápido: Pesquisar vídeos usando a API REST do Pesquisa de Vídeo do Bing e o Python'
+title: 'Quickstart: Search for videos using the REST API and Python - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Use este guia de início rápido para enviar solicitações de pesquisa de vídeo para a API REST do Pesquisa de Vídeo do Bing usando o Python.
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using Python.
 services: cognitive-services
 author: aahill
 manager: nitinme